xOryus/NFCMark3/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 ![Version](https://img.shields.io/badge/version-1.0.0-orange.svg)

-## Description
+## 📝 Description

-Proxmark3 to NFC Converter is a Python application designed to convert JSON dump files exported from Proxmark3 to NFC files compatible with the Flipper Zero.
+The **Proxmark3 to NFC Converter** is a Python application designed to convert JSON dump files exported from Proxmark3 to NFC files compatible with the Flipper Zero.
 This tool provides an easy-to-use graphical interface for selecting input and output files, and it performs the conversion seamlessly.

-## Features
+## ✨ Features

 - 🛠 Converts Proxmark3 JSON dump files to NFC files.
 - 📇 Supports Mifare Classic card dumps.
 - 💻 User-friendly graphical interface with Tkinter.
 - 📋 Logs conversion progress and errors.

-## Version Information
+## 📊 Version Information

 - **Version**: 1.0.0

-## Installation
+## 📥 Installation

 ### Prerequisites